jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-16-checkpoint.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 16.
 "Of Powers in general."

-**168.** The product which we obtain by multiplying a number once, or several times by itself, is called a **power**.
+<span class="art">168</span> The product which we obtain by multiplying a number once, or several times by itself, is
+called a **power**.
 Thus, a square which arises from the multiplication of a number by itself, and a cube which we obtain by multiplying a number twice by itself, are powers.
 We say also in the former case, that the number is raised to the second degree, or to the second power;
 and in the latter, that the number is raised to the third degree, or to the third power.

-**169.** We distinguish those powers from one another by the number of times that the given number has been multiplied by itself.
+<span class="art">169</span> We distinguish those powers from one another by the number of times that the given
+number has been multiplied by itself.
 For example, a square is called the second power, because a certain given number has been multiplied by itself; and if a number has been multiplied twice by itself we call the product the third power, which